 Spreads move so if you know which side of the bet you prefer, be ready to hop in when the line moves in your favor.

 Sometimes the best line is the opening line.
-Other times, patience is key to get the line to shift.
+Other times, patience is key to getting the line to shift.
 Once you figure out which number, you’re willing to wager on, jump right on it when you see it.

 Never blind bet on key numbers.
 That’s a recipe for disaster.
-It helps to know that some numbers pop more frequently than others, you can exploit those factors.
+It helps to know that some numbers pop up more frequently than others, you can exploit those factors.
 It is a big help in teasers or parlays.

 The more games you bet on, the more chances you have to collect prizes using key numbers.
 But never, ever trust a key number for the sake of it.
-Make your research, and then look for a key number to bet on.
+Complete your research, and then look for a key number to bet on.

 Thirsty For More Betting Knowledge?
 Check Our Sports Betting Guides Hub.